alexs2112/CPSC525-CWE502/README.md

 [CWE-502](https://cwe.mitre.org/data/definitions/502.html)

+### How To Run
+ - On one terminal: `python3 server.py`
+ - On another terminal: `python3 client.py`
+ - If you instead run `python3 evil_client.py` then malicious serialized data is sent to the server.
+This will cause "malware" to be curled to the box.

 ### Idea
  - `server.py` runs a server that listens for `client.py` connections.
  - `client.py` asks you for a username before pickling a `user.User` object to send it to the open server.
 It then turns into a basic echo client that repeats what you tell it.